 That said, sometimes circumstances present you with a beautiful but very unloved floor.
 In such a case, you need to know how to refurbish parquet flooring.
 Before diving into a full refurbishment, consider that your floor may simply need a really good clean.
 However, if your parquet need more that a good scrub, then follow 3 steps o repair and refurbish your floor.

 1. Replace Tiles

 Firstly, identify broken and damaged tiles.
 These tiles need to be removed.
 Machines can be used to remove tiles, or a hammer and chisel.
 Once the floor is clear of damaged tiles, replace them with new pieces.
-The size and shape of the blocks will depend on the pattern of your flooring, for example herringbone parquet flooring or five-finger mosaic flooring.
+The size and shape of the blocks will depend on the pattern of your flooring, for example herringbone parquet flooring or five-finger mosaic parquet.
 Finally, complete the repair by fitting blocks into place with an adhesive.

 Secondly, sand the repaired floor.
 Consider hiring a dustless sander, which can dramatically reduce indoor air pollution as well as time spent on clean-up.

 Lastly, once sanded to a fine grit, the floor is ready for sealing.
 It is at this point that stain should be applied, if desired.
 Test patches can be put on the floor in order to make a confident choice on colour.
 Once a final colour is picked, the patches can be sanded off before finishing.
 Finally, it is wise to choose a high-quality low VOC floor sealant to reduce off-gassing of harmful chemicals in your home.

 While the steps of how to refurbish parquet flooring appear straightforward, sometimes floor sanding requires a little creative problem solving.
 For instance, a client’s floor in Ayot St. Peter near Stevenage in Hertfordshire included half a room of maple parquet and half a room of oak.